"Is there a seed oil in this?" — and our honest take

 - ▸The taxonomy drifts.
 Open Food Facts is volunteer-edited; new oil entries appear.
 We re-audit annually and the importer warns on any oil we haven't yet classified.

 - ▸The science may move.
-Today we treat seed oils as a preference, not a penalty.
-If the evidence base shifts, the filter stays but the scoring stance is what we'd revisit.
+Today we treat seed oils as a soft cap, not a flat penalty.
+If the evidence base shifts harder either direction, the cap level (80 / 55) is what we'd revisit.

 Questions or disagreements on where the line sits? → tell Stefan and this page gets better.